pypa/setuptools/docs/deprecated/distutils/setupscript.rst

 package.
 These files are called :dfn:`package data`.

-Package data can be added to packages using the ``package_data`` keyword argument to the :func:`setup` function.
+Package data can be added to packages using the ``package_data`` keyword argument to the :func:`~distutils.core.setup` function.
 The value must be a mapping from package name to a list of relative path names that should be copied into the package.
 The paths are interpreted as relative to the directory containing the package (information from the ``package_dir`` mapping is used if appropriate);